httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Content Codings

-Since the codings listed in `Content-Encoding` are a characteristic of the representation (see {{Section 8.4 of HTTP}}), both the client and the server always compute the upload offset on the content coded data (that is, the representation data).
+Since the codings listed in `Content-Encoding` are a characteristic of the representation (see {{Section 8.4 of HTTP}}), both the client and the server always compute the values for `Upload-Offset` and optionally `Upload-Length` on the content coded data (that is, the representation data).
 Moreover, the content codings are retained throughout the entire upload, meaning that the server is not required to decode the representation data to support resumable uploads.
 See {{Appendix A of DIGEST-FIELDS}} for more information.

 # Transfer Codings

 Unlike `Content-Encoding` (see {{Section 8.4.1 of HTTP}}), `Transfer-Encoding` (see {{Section 6.1 of RFC9112}}) is a property of the message, not of the representation.
 Moreover, transfer codings can be applied in transit (e.g., by proxies).
 This means that a client does not have to consider the transfer codings to compute the upload offset, while a server is responsible for transfer decoding the message before computing the upload offset.
+The same applies to the value of `Upload-Length`.
 Please note that the `Content-Length` header field cannot be used in conjunction with the `Transfer-Encoding` header field.

 # Integrity Digests